Lobbes Abbey: Early fame

 In 864 Hucbert, brother-in-law of Lothair II of Lotharingia, became lay abbot.
 Through his decadent lifestyle he almost brought the monastery to destitution.
 His successor, Franco, was both abbot of Lobbes and bishop of Liège, a situation that continued until 960.
 The abbey largely became a fief of the Bishop of Liège, although ecclesiastically it was situated in the bishopric of Cambrai.

 In 954 the abbey was raided and burned during the Hungarian invasions of Europe.

-Under the abbots Folcuin (965-990), Heriger of Lobbes (990-1007) and Hugo (1033–1053), the abbey and the school once again attained a great reputation.
+Under the abbots Folcuin (965–990), Heriger of Lobbes (990–1007) and Hugo (1033–1053), the abbey and the school once again attained a great reputation.

+During this time they also participated in the ongoing Peace Of God movement.
+With the Monks in 1060, after the devastation caused by Godfrey III's revolts against Holy Roman Emperor Henry III (1047–56), in which Hainaut and Flanders were involved, commencing a delatio (tour) to regain the Flemish estates in Hainaut that had been destroyed during the war.
+This here was done to potentially regain the income stream these estates provided to the monastery via donations and/or work.
+This is all detailed in the Miracula sancti Ursmari (Miracles of Saint Ursmer) in which the monks continuously inspire peace, and end feuds between different feuding factions, sometimes successfully, sometimes unsuccessfully, using relics of Saint Ursmer.
+In which these kinds of events both help fuel the goodwill mentioned above, through perceived miracle, but also act as grassroots participation and organisation of the Peace of God Movement, which helped Pope Urban II's declaration of the Truce of God in 1095 become implemented in Flanders and its surrounding area more quickly.
+Along with setting a precedent for the various treaties and councils in this area during this movement from the 1090's to the 1110's.

 Decline

 After this period the fame of the abbey gradually declined, until the monastic revival originating from the Bursfelde Congregation brought fresh life in the 15th century.
 In 1569 Lobbes, St. Vaast's Abbey in Arras, and several other abbeys, were combined to form the Benedictine Congregation of Exempt Monasteries of Flanders.